oktadev/okta-blog/_source/_posts/2022-04-14-where-okta-meets-devops.md

 author: edunham
 by: advocate
 communities: [devops]
-description: "Okta's most familiar use case is SSO to applications like mail, chat, AWS, GCP, Azure, Jenkins, Spinnaker, and CircleCi.
-But it can also help automate administration tasks with Terraform, manage server access with PAM and ASA, and provide data for metrics and monitoring."
+description: "Okta's most familiar use case is SSO to applications like mail, chat, and other cloud services.
+But it can also help automate administration tasks with Terraform, manage server access, and provide data for metrics and monitoring"

 tags: [devops]
 tweets: